Hands down the best bakery item from Costco!

-It comes conveniently packaged in a long rectangular plastic container that you can easily reseal after opening.
-This cake slices super easily and freezes wonderfully.
-As convenient as a product can be.
+The Tuxedo Cake is as convenient as a product can be!
+It comes packaged in a rectangular plastic container that you can easily reseal after opening.
+The cake slices super easily and freezes wonderfully.

-I cannot encourage you enough to try this cake, if you hate it, just send it to me and I’ll gladly finish it!
+I can’t say enough good things about this cake!
+You have to try it.
+If you hate it, just send your leftovers to me and I’ll gladly finish it!